newrelic/terraform-provider-newrelic/website/docs/d/entity.html.markdown

 ## Additional Examples

--> If the entities are not found please try again without providing the `types` field.
+-> If the entities are not found please try again without providing the `type` field.

 ### Query for an OTEL entity